TinkerTools/tinker-hp/GPU/README.md

 <H2><B>WARNING ! </b></h2>   <b>This GPU version is NOT an official release of Tinker-HP.</b>

       But this is the version that is fighting against the COVID-19 since the beginning of March 2020.
-We decided to make it available to the scientific community.
+      We decided to make it freely available to the scientific community.

 # Getting started with Tinker-HP
    - Installation Guide